 (4) Influence of blanking clearance on die life

-The larger clearance will reduce the friction between the side of the edge of the punch and the die and the material, and can slow down the adverse impact of the uneven clearance caused by the manufacturing and installation error of the die, so as to improve the service life of the die.
+However, a larger clearance will reduce the friction between the edge of the punch and the die and the material, and can mitigate the adverse effects of uneven clearance caused by manufacturing and installation errors of the die, thereby improving its service life.